Canadian truck drivers distance themselves from ‘Freedom Convoy’ protests

 He had a similar message for the protesting truckers: “Stop it.
 You’re making us look bad.”

-Miriam Berger and Amanda Coletta contributed reporting from Ottawa.
+Miriam Berger and Amanda Coletta in Ottawa contributed to this report.

 Read more: